Types of Parties:

 Q: More generally, what types of parties does DAPA fund?

 A: Anything from movie screenings to dance parties.
 Please take a look at our criteria for specifics.
-We do not fund workshops.
+We do not fund workshops or meetings.
 Events we fund must be held on-campus; this does, however, include on-campus pregames for events held at off-campus venues.

 What We Fund: